ic2000/xpm-viewer/README.md

 # XPM Viewer

 A Windows XPM2 and XPM3 image viewer written in C++ using WinAPI and GDI with the ability to export between both formats.
 The viewer is designed to be used with icon pixmaps but can be used with regular images.
-The parser also supports the [X11 colour names](https://en.wikipedia.org/wiki/X11_color_names) where 'None' yields transparency.
+The parser also supports the [X11 colour names](https://en.wikipedia.org/wiki/X11_color_names) where "None" yields transparency.
 Currently, the colour types other than `c` are unspported as well as the `<Optional Extensions>` section.

 The parser is decoupled from the Windows application and does not include any platform-specific API code so it may be used for other projects.